Menu

 Daily reading for pleasure in the classroom is encouraged and a weekly ‘Book Talk’ time is timetabled.
 Reading challenges are regularly offered within school and pupils are encouraged to undertake the annual county library reading challenge.
 An annual book week is held along with a book fair to further promote reading.

-Approaches to Writing
+Writing

 To develop our children as writers we: